DhruvMalviya0/-AI-Powered-Personalized-Learning-Platform/README.md

 ### Frontend Implementation:
 - Build a LevelProgress component to visualize the user’s XP and level.

+## 🏆 Leaderboard System

+### Ranking:
+- Rank users based on total XP earned.
+- Display top performers in a dedicated leaderboard section.

+### Backend Setup:
+- Create an endpoint to fetch the top users sorted by XP.

+### Frontend Implementation:
+- Build a Leaderboard component to display ranked users.
+- Show user avatars, names, and XP points.

 ## 🛠️ Tech Stack

 ### Frontend: